byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 requestUrl      | String                    | Full request URL relativePath    | String                    | Path within the API remoteIp        | String                    | Client's IP address

+Over time, more fields may be added as they are needed.

 `createUserContext` returns an instance of UserContextResult.
 This is a class which can be one of two types: `UserContextResult.Success` and `UserContextResult.Failure`. `Success` simply wraps an instance of your chose User Context class, and `Failure` wraps